457th Fighter Squadron

 The 457th Fighter Squadron is a United States Air Force Reserve Command unit, assigned to the 301st Operations Group, 301st Fighter Wing at Naval Air Station Joint Reserve Base Fort Worth, Texas.
-The squadron flies the Lockheed F-16 Fighting Falcon.
+The squadron flies the Lockheed Martin F-35A Lightning II.
 If mobilized, the Wing is gained by the Air Combat Command.

 The squadron was first activated in 1944 as a long range fighter unit.
 It deployed to Iwo Jima in the spring of 1945 and engaged in combat until V-J Day, earning a Distinguished Unit Citation.
 It returned to the United States in December 1945 and was inactivated.

 The squadron was again activated in 1953 as the 457th Strategic Fighter Squadron.
-In 1957, it was transferred from Strategic Air Command to Tactical Air Command as the 467th Fighter-Day Squadron.
+In 1957, it was transferred from Strategic Air Command to Tactical Air Command as the 457th Fighter-Day Squadron.
 The squadron was inactivated in April 1959.

 It began its current active period in July 1972, when the regular Air Force transferred three squadrons of Republic F-105 Thunderchiefs to the reserves.

 Mission

-The 457th Fighter Squadron is part of the only 301st Fighter Wing.
-The aircraft of the 457th FS carry the base tail code TX on their F-16s.
-The tail code carried by 457th TFS aircraft when the NAS JRB Fort Worth was known as Carswell AFB was TF.
+The 457th Fighter Squadron is the only flying squadron attached to the 301st Fighter Wing.
+The unit is currently converting to the F-35A Lightning II, which will carry TX tail codes.
+The just retired Block 30 F-16Cs also carried the unit tail code TX on their F-16s.
+The earlier Block 25 F-16Cs flown by the unit during 1990-1996 carried TF tail codes.
+The F-4Ds and F-4Es operated by the 457th from 1981 to 1991 carried TH codes, as did the F-105s operated from 1972 to 1982.

 History

 World War II

 Constituted as 457 Fighter Squadron, Single Engine, on 5 October 1944.
-Activated on 21 October 1944 at Lakeland Army Airfeild, Florida with North American P-51 Mustangs.
+Activated on 21 October 1944 at Lakeland Army Air Field, Florida with North American P-51 Mustangs.
 Assigned to the 506th Fighter Group.
 Major Malcolm C. Watters was the unit's first commanding officer.

 February 1945, the 457th moved to the western Pacific Ocean in spring of 1945.
 Operated from North Field, Iwo Jima, 25 April - 3 December 1945 (air echelon operated from Tinian, 23 March - 11 May 1945).

 Escorted B-29 bombers in raids against Japan, and attacked targets such as enemy airfields, May – August 1945.
+The unit had on its roster Capt.
+Abner Aust, the last fighter Ace of WWII, and the only Ace the 457th had.

 Between 1953 and 1959, and again since July 1972, trained for a variety of tactical air missions.
 Frequently deployed for training exercises, some of them overseas.